Several benefits of Italian dual citizenship are listed on our Italian dual citizenship benefits page.

 There is really no limit of the number of generations, provided your ancestor was born in Italy and emigrated after Italy was unified as a country on March 17, 1861.

 Certified Italian Vital Records (birth, marriage, death) are not available online.
 The Town Hall (Comune) keeps records of birth, marriage and death at the Ufficio dello Stato Civile (Office of Vital Records).
 The Registrar of the Vital Statistics office of the Comune in which the event took place is responsible for preparing birth, marriage and death certificates from the civil registry records kept in the Town Archives.
 There is no regional office established that keeps these records.
-If you would like to request certified Italian vital records click here.
+If you would like to request certified Italian vital records call us today, or schedule a call here!

 Naturalizations before 1906 could be done in any just about any court in the country, and were not standardized.
 After 1906 the federal government took over the naturalization process and all forms became standardized nationwide.
 The repositories for naturalization granted from1906-1995 are generally located at the place in which the person naturalized (e.g. County Court, District Court, etc.).
 Most District Court naturalizations have been transferred to the National Archives and Records Administration.
 In addition, copies of the Petition for Naturalization and Certificate of Naturalization were sent to Immigration and Naturalization Services which is now US Citizenship and Immigration Services.
 To have us conduct the naturalization record search pertaining to your ancestor click here.